 Mr. Bear, and two of his brothers, Samuel and Marcus, came to Wilmington from Germany in the early 1850s.
 The brothers initially went into business together, as dry goods merchants.
 By the 1880s, that first partnership dissolved and the brothers branched out into a range of business activities.
-Members of the family owned and operated a number of mercantile endeavors in Wilmington, including Sol Bear & Company, which got into the wine business.
+Members of the family owned and operated a number of mercantile endeavors in Wilmington, including Sol Bear and Company, which got into the wine business.

 Wilmington had a small Jewish population in the 18th century, which grew in the 1840s and 1850s when a number of German-Jewish immigrants came to the city.
 In 1852, the Jewish community formed a charitable organization to raise funds to purchase land for a Jewish burial ground.
 This tract of land is within the present day Oakdale Cemetery but is gated off and called the "Hebrew Cemetery."